-Williams is proposing to lay a new pipeline, called the Northeast Supply Enhancement Pipeline, which would carry fracked natural gas (methane) from Pennsylvania across the Lower Bay of New York’s harbor.
+The Oklahoma energy company Williams has proposed laying a new pipeline, called the Northeast Supply Enhancement Pipeline, which would carry fracked gas (methane) from Pennsylvania across the Lower Bay of New York’s harbor.

 Why is this pipeline a bad idea?

 This underwater part of this pipeline would be laid for 23 miles along the south coast of Staten Island, past Coney Island, and ending 4 miles south of the Rockaways.
-Construction would require excavating a trench across the entirety of the route to bury the pipe.
-Williams says it plans to work on the offshore portion of this pipeline 24 hours/day, 7 days/week for over a year.
+Construction would require excavating a trench across the entirety of the route to bury the pipeline.

 Let’s work together to stop this pipeline!